-[15] I cannot think of no good reason, why the applicant on the facts of this application could not wait for the hearing set down for 30 September 2010 at the Domestic Violence Court where the relief sought in this application could as well have been sought seeing that the minor children's custody and control issue was already dealt with by that court and a hearing in due course was imminent.7
+Violence Act.
+I understood counsel for the applicant to have conceded that the applicant could wait for the hearing set down for 30 September 2010 at the Domestic Violence Court where the relief sought in this application could as well have been sought seeing that the minor children's custody and control issue was already dealt with by that court and a hearing in due course was imminent.7 facts explicitly, as required, that make out a case that the applicant could not be afforded a substantial redress at a hearing in due course.